linode/docs/docs/applications/project-management/how-to-create-a-private-python-package-repository.md

         sudo apt install apache2
         pip install passlib

 2. Create a password for authentication using `htpasswd` and move `htpasswd.txt` into the `~/packages` directory.
-Enter the desired password twice.
+Enter the desired password twice:

         htpasswd -sc htpasswd.txt example_user
         New password:
         Re-type new password:

-3. Install and enable `mod_wsgi` in order to allow Bottle, a WSGI framework, to connect with Apache2.
+3. Install and enable `mod_wsgi` in order to allow Bottle, a WSGI framework, to connect with Apache2:

         sudo apt install libapache2-mod-wsgi
         sudo a2enmod wsgi

-4. Inside the `~/packages` directory, create a `pypiserver.wsgi` file that creates an application object to connect between pypiserver and Apache.
+4. Inside the `~/packages` directory, create a `pypiserver.wsgi` file that creates an application object to connect between pypiserver and Apache:

     {:.file}
     packages/pypiserver.wsgi